Columbia County, Washington: Politics

 Columbia County is one of the most conservative counties in Washington state.
-It has not been carried by a Democrat for President since Lyndon Johnson's 1964 landslide victory, and the last time it backed a Democrat for Governor was in 1936 when conservative Democrat Clarence D. Martin swept every county in the state.
-Popular conservative Democratic Senator "Scoop" Jackson carried the county in four consecutive county sweeps (the last in 1982); since then, however, it has been powerfully Republican in those contests too.
+It has not been carried by a Democrat for President since Lyndon Johnson's 1964 landslide victory.
+The last time it backed a Democrat for Governor was in 1936 when conservative Democrat Clarence D. Martin swept every county in the state and the last Democratic Senator was "Scoop" Jackson, who carried the county in five consecutive county sweeps (the last in 1982).

+Education

+Schools

+School districts including parts of the county are: